All about Ericas

 - Feed before flowering with a slow-release 3:1:5 fertiliser or a good organic fertiliser.

 - Ericas are not suitable for humid, subtropical gardens.

-- Don’t be afraid to pick your erica flowers as they last a long time in a vase and are thus popular cut flowers both as ‘fillers’ and ‘specimens’.
+- Pick your erica flowers!
+They last a long time in a vase and are popular cut flowers both as ‘fillers’ and ‘specimens’.

 In their natural environment, ericas are often found in close company with restios such as Elegia spp., Chondropetalum spp. and Thamnochortus spp.
 They will also enjoy the company of Helichrysums, Agathosmas and coleonema.

 The species that have smaller flowers are striking in mass displays, such as berry heath (Erica baccans), Erica quadrangularis and Erica peziza.
 Ericas look great in rockeries and thrive in this environment as they are able to send their roots deep into the ground to find water and remain cool.